tam-ng0905/react-wasm-gif-maker/README.md

 # GIF Maker with WASM (FFmpeg) & React

 Convert a video file to an animated GIF with Web Assembly.

-[Watch](https://youtu.be/-OTc0Ki7Sv0) the full tutorial on YouTube and read [WASM React tutorial](https://fireship.io/lessons/wasm-video-to-gif/) on Fireship.io.

 > ✨ Bootstrapped with Create Snowpack App (CSA).

 ### npm start